Genealogy

 - Birth / Marriage / Death newspaper clippings organized alphabetically

-- Books on Scottish, Irish and English genealogy
+- Books on how to research Scottish, Irish and English genealogy

 - Copies of Women’s Institute Tweedsmuir Community Histories (compiled local histories)